stefanspringer1/SwiftXML/README.md

 No automated inclusion of external parsed entities takes place.
 The user of the library has to implement such features herself if needed.

-In the current state, the library does not recognize XML namespaces; elements or attributes with namespace prefixes are give the full name "prefix:unprefixed".
+In the current state, the library does not recognize XML namespaces; elements or attributes with namespace prefixes are give the full name “prefix:unprefixed".

 The encoding of the source should always be UTF-8 (ASCII is considered as a subset of it).
 The parser checks for correct UTF-8 encoding and also checks (according to the data available to the currently used Swift implementation) if a found codepoint is a valid Unicode codepoint.